Steve Ella: Club career

 When Ella returned to Parramatta early in the 1986 season, his career took a downturn that began when he suffered a gashed hand in early May, and then a shoulder injury in the Panasonic Cup semi-final against Manly.
 This shoulder injury recurred in June and again after Ella played two more games in July.
 After an arthroscope revealed ligament damage in Ella's shoulder, he missed five more games but an intensive course in physiotherapy allowed him to return and participate in a fourth premiership team before a full-scale off-season surgery.
-However, in his second match of 1987 Ella slipped his shoulder and missed the rest of the season after a series of shoulder problems.
+However, in his second match of 1987 Ella slipped his shoulder and missed the rest of the season after a series of shoulder issues.
 There would be an arthroscopy in March featuring the removal of loose bone fragments, and a second full-scale surgery at the end of May.
 Steve Ella would return for the 1988 season and escape injuries, producing several very good displays for a struggling Parramatta team.
 Steve Ella finished his career in 1989 as captain of Wakefield Trinity in 1988–89.
 Ella did return to Parramatta for the 1989 season, but did not play a single game due to injury.
 After a specialist advised him not to risk further damage to his shoulder, Ella announced his retirement in July two weeks shy of his twenty-ninth birthday.